EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

 **Principles**

-   Currently, the OHS Codex/KIP is structured according to four core principles that were jointly defined by OHEJP ORION and MATRIX project members as critical to enhance OHS data analyses and interpretation.
-If you consider that the scope and objective of the OHS Codex/KIP can be extended to other areas of action and this way support a wider OH community, propose a new principle section under the OHS Codex/KIP document providing a description of the purpose and scope of this principle.
+   Currently, the OHS Codex/KIP is structured according to four core principles that were jointly defined by One Health EJP H2020 ORION and MATRIX project members as critical to enhance OHS data analyses and interpretation.
+If you consider that the scope and objective of the OHS Codex/KIP can be extended to other areas of action and this way support a wider One Health community, propose a new principle section under the OHS Codex/KIP document providing a description of the purpose and scope of this principle.
 If possible include existing solutions or methods available to support OHS researchers, organisations or stakeholders.
 Proposal to extend the scope of the OHS Codex/KIP will only be considered if the author provides contact information, so the OHS Codex/KIP team can invite that author to the OHS Codex/KIP steering board discussions.

 **Evaluation of the contributions**